Guderian2nd/TrueHistoryAI/AI Rules.md

 IF Tech is TechNormal THEN NeedTech is Medium
 IF Tech is TechLow THEN NeedTech is High
 IF NeedGold is VeryHigh THEN NeedTech is VeryLow
-IF NeedTech is VeryHigh THEN TechInvest Is THigh
+IF NeedTech is High THEN TechInvest is THigh
+IF NeedTech is Medium THEN TechInvest is TMedium
-IF NeedTech is High THEN TechInvest is THi
+IF NeedTech is Low THEN TechInvest is TLow

+IF

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjMwNjI3NTY3XX0=
+eyJoaXN0b3J5IjpbMTgyNDY0ODk1NV19
 -->